Supports teeth, bones, muscles, and immune system

 Keep out of reach of young children.

 Seniors and people with dark skin are recommended to take ekstra vitamin D.

 Ageing skin and dark skin is less able to synthesize vitamin D3 from sunlight.

 What are D-Pearls 25 µg?

-D-Pearls are soft gelatin capsules with 25 μg (1000 International Units) of vitamin D3 in each capsule.
-Vitamin D is a lipid-soluble nutrient, so the vitamin D in this product is dissolved in cold-pressed olive oil to improve absorption in the digestive system as vitamin-D is a fat-soluble vitamin.
-Their size makes them easy to swallow, but they can also be chewed.
+D-Pearls are small, soft gelatin capsules with 25 μg (1000 International Units) of vitamin D3 in each capsule.
+Vitamin D is a lipid-soluble nutrient, so the vitamin D in this product is dissolved in high quality cold-pressed olive oil to improve absorption in the digestive system as vitamin-D is a fat-soluble vitamin.
+The capsule size makes them easy to swallow, but they can also be chewed.
 Research has shown that D-Pearls have a high absorption in the body.